 Introducing the iHub

-Launched in 2016, iHub is our brand new literacy tool; an innovative, digital approach to classroom reading.
+Launched in 2016, iHub is our new web based reading tool designed for the classroom.
+It’s an innovative, digital approach to classroom reading.

 iHub supports reading with interactive, pupil reading challenges based around current affairs.
 It develops pupils’ knowledge, ideas and opinions and vocabulary of cross-curricular content, and is the perfect tool to use at home or school.